Maschell/maschell.github.io/_posts/2019-12-04-new-environment-part3.markdown

 it is no longer necessary to store the file in a separate memory area, which may be limited in size.

-So that homebrew applications can be executed controlled from the SD card, a homebrew launcher should be implemented analogous to the existing one.
+So that homebrew applications can be executed from the SD card, a homebrew launcher should be implemented analogous to the existing one.
 Applications located on the SD card should be able to be started via this launcher.
 The launcher will consist of a graphical user